String Diagram Rewrite Theory II: Rewriting with Symmetric Monoidal Structure: Combinatorial Characterisation of String Diagrams

 \begin{definition}[Acyclicity] A hypergraph $G$ is \textit{acyclic} if there exists no path from a node to itself.
 We also call a cospan $m \tr{} G \tl{} n$ acyclic if the property holds for $G$. \end{definition}

-Like for monogamy, it is easy to see that identities and symmetries are acyclic and that the tensor of acyclic cospans is acyclic.
+Like for monogamy, it is easy to see that identities and symmetries are acyclic and that the monoidal product of acyclic cospans is acyclic.
 Unfortunately, the composition of two acyclic cospans might be cyclic: for instance by composing the following two acyclic cospans \ctikzfig{acyclic-cospan-ex} one obtains the cyclic cospan \ctikzfig{acyclic-cospan-ex2}

-This issue can be avoided by additionally requiring the cospans to be monogamous. \begin{proposition} Let $m \tr{} G \tl{} n$, $n \tr{} H \tl{} o$, $m_1 \tr{} G_1 \tl{} n_1$ and $m_2 \tr{} G_2 \tl{} n_2$ be monogamous acyclic cospans. \begin{enumerate} \item Identities and symmetries in $\DCospan{FI}{\Hyp{\Sigma}}$ are monogamous acyclic. \item $(m \tr{} G \tl{} n) \, ; \, (n \tr{} H \tl{} o)$ is monogamous acyclic. \item $(m_1 \tr{} G_1 \tl{} n_1) \, \tns \, (m_2 \tr{} G_2 \tl{} n_2)$ is monogamous acyclic. \end{enumerate} \end{proposition} \begin{proof} The first and the third points follow from what we discussed so far.
+This issue can be avoided by additionally requiring the cospans to be monogamous. \begin{proposition} Let $m \tr{} G \tl{} n$, $n \tr{} H \tl{} o$, $m_1 \tr{} G_1 \tl{} n_1$ and $m_2 \tr{} G_2 \tl{} n_2$ be monogamous acyclic cospans. \begin{enumerate} \item Identities and symmetries in $\DCospan{D}{\Hyp{\Sigma}}$ are monogamous acyclic. \item $(m \tr{} G \tl{} n) \, ; \, (n \tr{} H \tl{} o)$ is monogamous acyclic. \item $(m_1 \tr{} G_1 \tl{} n_1) \, \tns \, (m_2 \tr{} G_2 \tl{} n_2)$ is monogamous acyclic. \end{enumerate} \end{proposition} \begin{proof} The first and the third points follow from what we discussed so far.
 The second point is the most interesting one.
 From Lemma~\ref{lemma:composition}, it follows immediately that $(m \tr{} G \tl{} n) \, ; \, (n \tr{} H \tl{} o)$ is monogamous, so we only need to show that this is acyclic.
 Since both $m \tr{} G \tl{} n$ and $n \tr{} H \tl{} o$ are monogamous, their composition just identifies each of the nodes in $\out{G}$ with exactly one node in $\inp{H}$.
 The identification of these nodes cannot create any cycle since there is no path in $G$ starting with one of these nodes (since their out-degree in $G$ is 0) and there is no path in $H$ arriving in one of these nodes (since their in-degree in $H$ is 0). \end{proof}

-The above proposition informs us that monogamous acyclic cospans form a sub-PROP of $\DCospan{FI}{\Hyp{\Sigma}}$, which we call hereafter $\MDACospan{FI}{\Hyp{\Sigma}}$.
-The main result of this section (Theorem~\ref{thm:charactImage}) shows that $\MDACospan{FI}{\Hyp{\Sigma}}$ is exactly the image of $\syntax{\Sigma}$ through $\synTosem{\cdot}$.
+The above proposition informs us that monogamous acyclic cospans form a sub-PROP of $\DCospan{D}{\Hyp{\Sigma}}$, which we call hereafter $\MDACospan{D}{\Hyp{\Sigma}}$.
+The main result of this section (Theorem~\ref{thm:charactImage}) shows that $\MDACospan{D}{\Hyp{\Sigma}}$ is exactly the image of $\syntax{\Sigma}$ through $\synTosem{\cdot}$.
 Its proof relies on an additional definition and a decomposition lemma.

 \begin{definition}[Convex sub-hypergraph] A sub-hypergraph $H \subseteq G$ is \textit{convex} if, for any nodes $v, v'$ in $H$ and any path $p$ from $v$ to $v'$ in $G$, every hyperedge in $p$ is also in $H$. \end{definition}